Leper Queen: Purifiers

-It is unknown how she eventually escaped, but it is later revealed that the Leper Queen, alongside other prominent anti-mutant leaders, have been forcibly recruited into the ranks of the Purifiers.
-She is saved before being executed in the electric chair for the murder of two girls in Guatemala and is infected with the Transmode Virus by Bastion, along with having her head and face even more disfigured.
+The Leper Queen, alongside other prominent anti-mutant leaders, is forcibly recruited into the ranks of the Purifiers.
+She is later intended to be executed in the electric chair for the murder of two girls in Guatemala, but is rescued by Bastion and infected with the Transmode Virus.

-At an anti-mutant rally held in Iowa by the Friends of Humanity, the Leper Queen adelivers the former Morlock known as Beautiful Dreamer into the crowd, where her injection with a modified version of the Legacy Virus is responsible for killing all the people attending the rally and herself, even though the Leper Queen feels guilt over killing humans for Bastion's cause.
+At an anti-mutant rally held in Iowa by the Friends of Humanity, the Leper Queen infects Beautiful Dreamer with a modified version of the Legacy Virus that causes her to kill herself and all the people attending the rally.
+However, the Leper Queen feels guilt over killing humans for Bastion's cause.

-After a similar incident where the mutant Fever Pitch is infected and used to kill thousands of innocent people, she later captures Surge, Hellion, and Boom Boom, injecting the same virus in Surge and Hellion.
-She sends both of them to the United Nations for the same fate as Beautiful Dreamer.
-She keeps Boom Boom alive as a precaution, knowing that an X-team member will otherwise halt her in her path.
+After a similar incident where Fever Pitch is infected and used to kill thousands of innocent people, the Leper Queen later captures Surge, Hellion, and Boom Boom.
+She injects Surge and Hellion with the Legacy Virus and sends them both to the United Nations to face the same fate as Beautiful Dreamer.
+The Leper Queen keeps Boom Boom alive as a precaution, knowing that an X-team member will otherwise halt her in her path.
 While in the middle of giving X-Force an ultimatum—to choose between saving the teens or Boom Boom—Cyclops calls the team away by forcing them to travel through time.
-Wolverine objects and demands that Domino kills the Leper Queen, but this is heard too late and the team is teleported into the future.
-Boom Boom, left in the hands of the Leper Queen, is told that she had used Boom Boom to lure X-Force to her location.
+Boom Boom, left in the hands of the Leper Queen, is told that she had been used to lure X-Force to her location.
 Since Bastion would not allow the Leper Queen to kill herself, she had planned for X-Force to kill her to save Boom Boom.
 Leper Queen shoots Boom Boom between the eyes at point-blank range, killing her, before stating that X-Force "failed us both."
-Nevertheless, in a paradox, X-23 comes back to a point three seconds after the jump, shooting the Leper Queen and saving Boom Boom.
+However, X-23 comes back to a point three seconds after the jump, shooting the Leper Queen and saving Boom Boom.
 The Leper Queen thanks X-23 for killing her, thus freeing her from Bastion.